 Lessons he has learned in writing offers including writing seller letters, including offers to clean out and escalation clauses.

 He explains the concept of house hacking.
-Purchasing and living in a fixer upper and staying for 2 years to gain tax exemption or owner occupying an acquired rental and having tenants pay lions’ share of mortgage.
+Purchasing and living in a fixer-upper and staying for 2 years to gain tax exemption or owner occupying an acquired rental and having tenants pay lions’ share of the mortgage.

 This book is so helpful in bringing the new real estate investor down to earth with the reality of the game, potentially saving the investor from losing a lot of money due to inexperience.